Islandora/scyllaridae/docs/docs/derivatives/events.md

   http://example.com/your/micro/service
 ```

-The microservice then reads those headers, downloads the file represented in the URI found in the `Apix-Ldp-Resource` header.
+The microservice then reads those headers, downloads the file represented in the URI found in the `Apix-Ldp-Resource` header, sends the file to a command that generates a derivate of the file, and prints the derivative file contents to stdout.
+Alpaca then handles uploading that derivative to Drupal.